AndrewCarterUK/andrewcarteruk.github.io/_posts/2016-05-22-psr-7-is-not-immutable.markdown

 ## The Middleware Debate

 At the moment, there is an on-going debate about the standardisation of PSR-7 middleware.
-Currently two important blog posts have been written about the topic, both of them make the mistake of assuming that PSR-7 objects are completely immutable.
+Two important blog posts have been written about the topic, both of them make the mistake of assuming that PSR-7 objects are completely immutable.

 In [the post by Anthony Ferrara](http://blog.ircmaxell.com/2016/05/all-about-middleware.html), he offers the following as an alternative to passing a response instance through to the `handle()` method: